NANB offers members many ways to become involved with the work of the Association.

-Members of the public serve as public directors on the Board of Directors and as public members on the Complaints Committee and the Discipline / Review Committee, on a voluntary basis.
+Members of the public serve as public directors on the Board of Directors and as public members on the Complaints Committee, the Discipline / Review Committee and the Nursing Education Advisory Committee, on a voluntary basis.
 Public members are individuals who are not now, and have never been registered nurses.

 Public members should have:

 - An interest in the health and welfare of the public

 - Time to devote to the role and have some knowledge about the nursing profession

 If you are interested in becoming involved in one of the standing committees as a nurse member or as a volunteer public member, please contact NANB.